ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 ### sdth:hasSourceCode {#model-hassourcecode}

-sdth:hasSourceCode specifies the original program code represented by an sdth:Program or sdth:ProgramStep.
+sdth:hasSourceCode specifies the verbatim source code text represented by an sdth:Program or sdth:ProgramStep.
+The value is a string literal.

 **has domain**